1. Home

 • Business associates of covered entities, such as claims processors, billing companies, and IT vendors.

 The HIPAA Privacy Rule applies to all forms of individually identifiable health information.
-This includes electronic, paper, and oral communications.
+This includes all data recorded in digital, paper, and verbal modes of communication and records.

-Business associates of covered entities are also bound by HIPAA regulations.
+HIPAA regulations also bind business associates of covered entities.
 Therefore, they must comply with the Privacy Rule.
 Business associates must enter into contracts with covered entities.
-This ensures that PHI is safeguarded and appropriate safeguards are in place.
+This guarantees the protection of PHI and the application of the necessary protective measures.
 Business associates must also ensure that their subcontractors comply with HIPAA.

 What are the various HIPAA violations?

 HIPAA violations happen when someone mishandles a person’s PHI.
-This could be sharing it with someone who is not authorized to have it.
-It also includes a lack of appropriate measures to protect the information.
+This could be sharing it with someone not authorized to have it.
+Additionally, it involves a need for more sufficient data protection measures.

 Examples of HIPAA violations include: